dshcheung/WDI_HK_9/01-workflow/terminal-navigating-the-file-system-lesson/readme.md

 To modify a file's permissions you need to use the `chmod` command.

-Only the owner of a file may use chmod to alter a file's permissions.
+Only the owner of a file or the super-user may use chmod to alter a file's permissions.

-chmod has the following syntax:
+`chmod` has the following syntax:

 ```
 chmod [options] mode file(s)